 Continuous learning effortlessly complements skill-based recruiting.
 Partnering with platforms such as PowerToFly's SkillMeter allows enterprises to assess and nurture skills in-house.
 SkillMeter also provides tools for conducting personal skills audits, allowing businesses to encourage employee development while ensuring they fulfill the changing needs of their roles.

-Powertofly’s approach to skills-based hiring
+PowerToFly’s approach to skills-based hiring

 PowerToFly advocates for skills-based hiring as a key component of our talent solutions.
 With a decade of expertise supporting and promoting diverse talent and connecting with top firms, we recognize the value of recruiting for potential and skills rather than just credentials.
 SkillMeter enables businesses in assessing candidates based on vital skills, and our collaborations with platforms such as Skillcrush enables candidates to continuously improve their technical abilities.